Skip to main content

 AI-based text recognition (any badge, any handwriting)

-Without AI text recognition, every handwritten name tag becomes manual entry.
+Without AI text recognition, every handwritten “Hi I’m Mark” sticker becomes manual data entry on Monday.
 That’s where the day’s leads die.

-BoothIQ is the fastest and easiest lead retrieval app for trade shows.
-Scan any badge, business card, or handwritten name tag, then send a personalized follow-up email or meeting invite instantly.
+BoothIQ is the fastest lead retrieval app for trade shows.
+Scan any badge, business card, or handwritten name tag.
+Send a personalized follow-up email or meeting invite before the next attendee walks up.

 Most lead capture tools stop at the scan.
 BoothIQ’s AI handles everything after: transcriptions, summaries, follow-up emails, and calendar invites based on your notes and voice memos.
-Review, edit, and send with one tap.
-No more “I’ll follow up Monday” that turns into never.
+Review, edit, send.
+One tap.
+“I’ll follow up Monday” was always going to be never.

-Where BoothIQ pulls ahead is reporting and insights.
+Reporting and insights are where BoothIQ pulls ahead.
 It’s the only lead retrieval app with built-in event intelligence.
-After each event, AI analyzes your team’s leads, notes, and voice memos and surfaces what matters: which deals to chase, what buyers care about, competitive intel your reps picked up, and whether the event was worth repeating.
-If your team spends more than $5,000 a year on lead capture software, this is where you stop overpaying for tools that just scan.
+After each event, AI reads every lead, note, and voice memo your team captured and surfaces what matters: which deals to chase, what buyers care about, what your competitors said while standing two booths over, and whether the event was worth repeating.
+If your team spends $5,000+ a year on lead capture software, this is where you stop paying for tools that just scan.

-BoothIQ also integrates with Claude and ChatGPT through MCP.
-Connect in three clicks and ask questions about your event data in plain English.
-No other app on this list offers AI integrations like this.
+BoothIQ also connects to Claude and ChatGPT through MCP.
+Three clicks.
+Then you ask questions about your event data in plain English.
+No other app on this list does that.

 Pros:

-- Follow up before context fades, not “I’ll email you Monday”
+• Follow up before the context fades, instead of “I’ll email you Monday.”

-- Leave a voice memo after the meeting.
-AI takes care of the rest.
+• Leave a voice memo after the meeting.
+AI handles the rest.

-- Event intelligence: know what your whole team learned, not just what one rep remembers (see event insights)
+• Event intelligence: know what your whole team learned, not what one rep remembers (see event insights).

 Cons:

-- No Android app yet, but does offer a web app
+• No Android app yet.
+There’s a web app that runs on Android.

-- No event registration features – built for exhibitors, not event organizers
+• No event registration features.
+Built for exhibitors, not organizers.

 Key features:

-- CRM sync (HubSpot, Salesforce, Zoho) with event attribution
+• CRM sync (HubSpot, Salesforce) with event attribution

 Pricing: Free for individuals.
 Teams at $499/mo with unlimited seats and events.
 Custom pricing for large enterprises.